adityaguin/Sample_Portfolio/index.md

 ## Welcome to Mazidi's Sample Portfolio

-You can create a similar portfolio by following the instructions here:
+You can create a similar portfolio by following the instructions [in the document "Create a GitHub Portfolio..."](https://github.com/kjmazidi/Sample_Portfolio/blob/gh-pages/Create%20a%20GitHub%20Portfolio%20for%20Class%20Work.pdf)

 ## Portfolio Objective